wplideamill/basic-home-recording/README.md

-# basic-home-recording
+# Basic Home Recording and Editing workshop

-Files and documents related to the Basic Home Recording and Editing workshop at Winnipeg Public Library's ideaMILL.
+These are the files we used during the Basic Home Recording and Editing workshop at the ideaMILL at Millennium Library.